 2. materially and substantially interferes with a student’s educational opportunities or performance or ability to participate in school functions or activities or receive school benefits, services, or privileges.

-The term “bullying” specifically includes cyberbullying, as defined in this policy.
+The term “bullying” specifically includes cyberbullying, malicious and sadistic conduct, and sexual exploitation.

 B. “Cyberbullying” means bullying using technology or other electronic communication, including, but not limited to, a transfer of a sign, signal, writing, image, sound, or data, including a post on a social network Internet website or forum, transmitted through a computer, cell phone, or other electronic device.
 The term applies to prohibited conduct which occurs on school premises, on charter school property, at school functions or activities, on school transportation, or on school computers, networks, forums, and mailing lists, or off school premises to the extent that it substantially and materially disrupts student learning or the school environment.